The ABS module of an American-made Ford F-150 is known for causing some problems from time to time.

 A failing ABS module in a Ford F-150 will illuminate the ABS warning light, unresponsive braking, and/or harder braking.
 A failing ABS module can also cause the ABS pump to run continuously.
-Replacing an ABS module costs $700 – $900.
+Replacing an ABS module costs $700 – $900, although prices can vary depending on the model year and labor costs in different regions.

 Location Of The Ford F-150 ABS Module